Raising Funds

 Click here to start the process!

 The 120-year-old Curtis Pond Dam is rated a “Significant Hazard” by Vermont’s Agency of Natural Resources (ANR).
-Experts agree, one “Irene” style storm could be the end of our beloved pond.
-Vermont policy prioritizes wetlands over man-made ponds.
-While the State will issue a permit to repair the dam before it fails, they are unlikely to allow replacement after failure.
+It was severely damaged in the July 10th floods of 2023 AND again in 2024.
+Experts agree, one more such storm would be the end of our beloved pond.

 A 2022 report issued by Doug Hoffer, the Vermont State Auditor, highlights Curtis Pond as one of a handful in the state that have been rated hazardous for far too long and need to be fixed very soon.
 This report puts pressure on the Office of Dam Safety to ensure hazardous dams are repaired, replaced, or taken down.
 Unfortunately, it doesn’t provide resources to do so.
 It highlights the potential of the State enforcing a draw-down of Curtis Pond if the dam isn’t fixed in the coming years.